Kennyslaboratory/Ultimate-Hacker-Roadmap/README.md

 -- Might get stumped when trying to bypass protections such as firewalls, etc.
 - Mid-Level ($95k - $120k)
 -- Can perform code review and work alone in most cases.
--- Profecient enough to work Remotely, requires very little oversight.
+-- Profecient enough to work full-time remotely, requires very little oversight.
 -- Understands the Big 4.
 Web, Binary, Mobile, and Network Technologies.
 -- Understands how to Fuzz an application, Heap Spray, and enumerate vulnerabilities via input vectors.
 -- Can build applications using Cloud-Based technologies.
 (AWS, GCP, Azure).